List of 40 Famous Forests in India to visit

 Where is Turahalli Forest Located

-The nearest airport and railway station is Bengaluru.
-Turahalli forest distance from Bangalore is 6.4 km through Kanakapura Rd.
+The nearest airport and railway station are in Bengaluru.
+The distance from Turahalli forest, Bangalore, is 6.4 km through Kanakapura Road.
 Hire a cab from there to reach the forest.

 Turahalli Forest Visiting Timings